-Addiction Treatments and Cost of Rehab
+Addiction Treatments and the Cost of Rehab

-When you begin a recovery program for substance use disorder, you’ll find that there are several levels of addiction treatment.
+When you begin a recovery program for a substance use disorder, you’ll find that there are several levels of addiction treatment.
 You may need more than one treatment regimen before you are finished with your addiction program.
 Depending on your situation, you may transition from a more intense program to a less intense treatment program.
 Each level of addiction treatment offers a different approach to the treatment, and where you start depends on your condition.
 The various levels of addiction treatment are as follows:

 - Medical detox.
-Medication helps ease the discomfort people can feel while going through the withdrawal symptoms of discontinued substance use, making it more bearable.1 Some of the medications approved for use in detox programs include methadone, buprenorphine, and naltrexone.1 For alcohol withdrawal, medications such as benzodiazepines can help lower the risk for certain complications such as seizures or delirium as well as help relieve withdrawal symptoms.
+Medication helps ease the discomfort people can feel while going through the withdrawal symptoms of discontinued substance use, making it more bearable.1 Some of the medications approved for use in detox programs include methadone, buprenorphine, and naltrexone.1 For alcohol withdrawal, medications such as benzodiazepines can help lower the risk of certain complications such as seizures or delirium, as well as help relieve withdrawal symptoms.

 - Inpatient treatment.
 This type of addiction treatment is available for patients who need 24-hour supervision by medical and mental health care staff.
 It is conducted in a licensed facility, with a place to house the residents safely.1